seandavi/CCR_NGS/docs/RNAseq.rst

 1. A sorted FASTQ file (or two sorted FASTQ files for paired end) of reads to align.
 2. A RUM config file (if running on Biowulf, these files are already available for the majority of model organisms)
+3. A sample name
+4. Number of chunks (see RUM documentation for more information on chunking)
+5. Amount of RAM to use per chunk (again, see RUM documentation for information)

 Picard
 ======